Vulnerability in Facilitation

-They say that design can make or break facilitation.
-A good design is where it starts.
-Then you add good facilitation and last but not least, awesome, energetic and passionate participants.
-Of course, that’s the perfect combo and I think that occurred for me last weekend, when I had the pleasure of designing and facilitating a workshop entitled: Designing Experiential Workshops for Optimal Learning.
-This full-day session was developed to help participants elaborate their own experiential workshops based on the perfect combination between their own passions and their skills, knowledge and experience.
+They say that session design can make or break your facilitation.
+A good design is where it starts – it is the foundation of a good session – whether it’s a workshop, conference, class or retreat.
+Then, you add good facilitation and last but not least, awesome, energetic and passionate participants.
+Of course, that’s the perfect combo and I think that occurred for me last weekend, when I had the pleasure of designing and facilitating a workshop entitled: Designing Experiential Workshops for Optimal Learning for an organization called ‘Nisa Support’ – a non-profit aimed at empowering women.
+This full-day session was developed to help participants elaborate their own experiential workshops based on the perfect combination between their passions, skills, knowledge and experience.
 Participants went through a series of individual and small group activities to brainstorm ideas for their own workshops, followed by a process to create a logical sequence and flow.

 As one participant stated last weekend, on the difference between public speaking (lecturing or giving a speech) and facilitating: “It seems like what you are doing when you are facilitating is being more vulnerable with your participants.
 You are putting yourself out there more.”
-Yes, we are more vulnerable.
+Yes, we are more vulnerable when we facilitate.
 To build trust amongst participants and between participants/facilitator, we need to humble ourselves and show that we are human.
+The quickest way to establish trust is to show our vulnerability.
+We are not putting on a show.
 We are not superhero experts that never make mistakes and present flawlessly with great posture, tone and vocal variety.
 We need to write our instructions on flip charts so that we don’t say things that make absolutely no sense and leave people with question marks.
-We show our real self and the emphasis is not usually on how to look good up there.
+We need to show our real self and the emphasis is not usually on how to look good up there.
 Our air time is limited and the key to a great workshop is how much you are able to motivate others to participate.
 WE ARE FACILITATORS!

-Many people asked about a part two to this ‘designing workshops’ series, which I think I will do.
+Many people asked about a part two to this ‘designing workshops’ series, which I think I will do in the future.
 This time, it will be about facilitating the great designs they will come up with.
 Stay tuned!